 Remove Google Chrome

 For users who decide they no longer require Google Chrome, it can be uninstalled easily.
-The command you’ll need to use will depend on the version of Google Chrome you have installed (stable, beta, or unstable).
+However, the command you will need to use will depend on the version of Google Chrome you have installed (stable, beta, or unstable).

 DNF Google Chrome Remove Commands